tkoch96/root_dns_latency/root_dns_latency.md

 To calculate the impact of root latency on user experience, assume that a web page load takes N seconds, that there are M serial DNS requests per page, that the root latency is k seconds, and that the cache miss rate is p.
 Then, the resulting (average) latency due to root DNS resolution per page load is given by $pMk$, which, as a fraction of PLT is $\frac{p M k}{N}$. \break \break
 Although N and k depend on a number of factors difficult to measure, p can be measured for each recursive resolver (as shown in Table \ref{tab:isi_cache_hit_rate_stats}), and M is relatively constant.
 To demonstrate this last point, we performed page loads for 500 popular domains using the Selenium web-browser and calculated the number of blocking DNS requests per page load using methods in \cite{sundaresan2013web}.
 We find 95% of requests resulted in M $\leq$ 3 and so use this in what follows. \break
 As exaggerated upper bounds on the impact of root DNS latency, we choose N = 3 and k = .5 \footnote{ According to [http archive], RIPE Atlas, and the results from ISI itself, these are quite conservative estimates. }.
 Hence, supposing root latency is completely removed from the equation, a user saves, on average, 8 ms per page load.
 As a percentage of the total page load time, this is .25\%, which is measurable, but not significant.
 Note that for a conservative estimate of the cache miss rate of 4.5%, this would translate to approximately 2.3% of a single page load. \break \break
-As a visualization of this these results, Figure \ref{fig:isi_root_dns_latency} shows a CDF of root DNS latency experienced for queries over 2018.
+As a visualization of these results, Figure \ref{fig:isi_root_dns_latency} shows a CDF of root DNS latency experienced for queries over 2018.
 Requests that do not generate a query to a root server are counted as having a root latency of 0.

 \begin{figure}
     \centering
-    \includegraphics[width=0.45\textwidth]{figures/isi_root_dns_latency.png}
+    \includegraphics[width=0.45\textwidth]{figures/isi_root_dns_latency.pdf}
     \caption{Root DNS latency for queries made by users of the ISI recursive resolver during 2018. user queries that did not generate a query to a root server were given a latency of 0. }
     \label{fig:isi_root_dns_latency}
 \end{figure}

 Clearly the impact of root DNS latency in this situation is minimal, and we can reasonably conclude that members of the ISI community do not experience much latency due to the root DNS servers.
 Specifically, Figure \ref{fig:isi_root_dns_latency} suggests it is particularly rare for a user query to generate a query to a root DNS server.
 Further, Table \ref{tab:isi_cache_hit_rate_stats} demonstrates that the latency implications are small for the holistic user population.
 However, the impact on user performance is not as small as one would expect.
 For example, a particular day during January 2018 sees as many as 900 queries to the root server for the COM NS record.
 Given the 2 day TTL of this record, this query frequency is absurdly large.
 This suggests that heuristic arguments that users rarely experience root latency because cached TLD records have long TTL's are not sufficient. \break

+## Case Study - Pointless Root Queries in BIND 9
+\label{sec:pointless_queries_case_study}
 \textbf{TODO: Revise} Manual inspection of specific query chains in the packet traces suggests that certain logical flows in BIND can result in the root server being unnecessarily queried.
 We are not making claims that BIND has pathological bugs, since we did not explore the issue further.
 However, this is an interesting area for future work.